Karaikal

-Karaikal (/'kɑːraɪkʌl/, /ta/, Karikal /kaʁikal/) is a port city of the Indian Union Territory of Puducherry.
+Karaikal (/'kɑːraɪkʌl/, /ta/, Karikal /fr/) is a port city of the Indian Union Territory of Puducherry.
 It is the administrative headquarters of the Karaikal District and the second most populated town in the Union Territory after Pondicherry.
 Located on the Coromandel Coast of Bay of Bengal in South India, it is situated at the center of a coastal enclave surrounded by the state of Tamil Nadu and its Cauvery delta districts (Mayiladuthurai, Tiruvarur and Nagapattinam).

 Etymology

 The origin of the word Karaikal is uncertain.
 The Imperial Gazetteer of British India gives its meaning as 'fish pass'.
 Both the words 'Karai' and 'Kal' have several meanings, of which the more acceptable ones are 'lime mix' and 'canal' respectively.
-Hence it has been suggested that the name may mean a canal built of lime mix, however, no trace of such a canal is evident.
+Hence it has been suggested that the name may mean a canal built of lime mix.
+However, no trace of such a canal is evident.

 History

 In 1738, Karaikal was promised to the French by Sayaji, the exiled Rajah of Thanjavur, in exchange for their assistance.
 However, the transfer of control only occurred in 1739 with the help of Chanda Sahib of Arcot, when the French formally obtained the town.

 In 1749, additional territories consisting of 81 villages were ceded by Pratap Singh to the French during their siege of Thanjavur, a grant that was confirmed by treaty in 1754.
-Karaikal changed hands multiple times in the following years due to conflicts between the French and the British, notably during the siege of 1760, when British forces captured the town after a ten-day defense.
+Karaikal changed hands multiple times in the following years due to conflicts between the French and the British, notably during the siege on 5th April 1760, when British forces captured the town after a ten-day defense, defeating then governor Pierre Renault.

 Karaikal was eventually restored to French control in 1817 following the end of the Napoleonic Wars.
 The French continued to hold control, despite occasional interruptions by the British Raj, until 1954, when it was de facto incorporated into the Republic of India.
 Karaikal, along with the other French Indian colonies of Mahé, Yanaon, Chandernagor, and Pondichéry, was de jure integrated into India in 1962.